-The ongoing tender for the selection of the future Medium Multi-Role Combat Aircraft for then Air Force is fuelling a fiery competition between the world’s leading aircraft manufacturers.
+The ongoing tender for the selection of the future Medium Multi-Role Combat Aircraft for the Indian Air Force is fuelling a fiery competition between the world’s leading aircraft manufacturers.
 Competitors include, the U.S., European Dassault and Eurofighter, Saab from Sweden and Russian Rosoboronexport representing the MiG corporation.

-All contenders are expected here, with some of the competing fighters expected to take part in daily flight displays, promising a breathtaking show for spectators.is sending two fighters to airshow.
+All contenders are expected here, with some of the competing fighters expected to take part in daily flight displays, promising a breathtaking show for spectators.
+France is sending two Rafale fighters to India airshow.
 For the first time.

-is a strong contender for the and Dassault is bound to do its best to strengthen its position.
-Arriving at Bangalore, the Rafales will meet their direct competitors – is flying two Italian Air Force s to attract the n eyes at this critical time. is sending three Gripen fighters while the U.S. will fly a F-16 and is sending to –launched on its international debut in 2007.
+Rafale is a strong contender for the MMRCA and Dassault is bound to do its best to strengthen its position.
+Arriving at Bangalore, the Rafales will meet their direct competitors – Eurofighter is flying two Italian Air Force Typhoons to attract the Indian eyes at this critical time.
+Sweden is sending three Gripen fighters while the U.S. will fly a F-16 and Russia is sending to MiG-35 –launched on its international debut in 2007.

-Of all special website ooffering Indian nationals to take the ‘Gripen Topguns Challenge’.
+Of all MMRCA contenders, Gripen was the most creative in generating pre-show buzz.
+The company has launched a special website ooffering Indian nationals to take the ‘Gripen Topguns Challenge’.
 According to Edvard de la Motte, campaign director, Gripen International India, the challenge filters the amateur beginners through a series of short quizzes.
 Those passing this level proceed to a higher tier, reserved for ‘professional grade’ players, required to test their skills in a Gripen flight simulator played on Microsoft flight simulator on PC, XBOX or PSP.
-The top five rated on the video game will proceed to ‘graduate’ on a real Gripen flight simulator at the airshow, only one ‘pilot’, the best of the best, will get to fly in a two-seat JAS 39 Gripen.contenders, Gripen was the most creative in generating pre-show buzz.
-The company has launched a
+The top five rated on the video game will proceed to ‘graduate’ on a real Gripen flight simulator at the airshow, only one ‘pilot’, the best of the best, will get to fly in a two-seat JAS 39 Gripen.

-In contrast to selecting an unknown computer wiz,is betting on gaining mass media attention through the traditional ‘Celebrity Ride’ on its F-16.
-Past F-16 rides at Aero-India hosted Tata Industrial Group Chairman Ratan Tata in 2007, and Delhi-based journalist Abhinav Bindra, becoming the first Indian woman to fly the F-16 in 2009. is also likely to display the F/A-18E/F, – as the second U.S. contender for MMRCA.
+In contrast to selecting an unknown computer wiz, Lockheed Martin is betting on gaining mass media attention through the traditional ‘Celebrity Ride’ on its F-16.
+Past F-16 rides at Aero-India hosted Tata Industrial Group Chairman Ratan Tata in 2007, and Delhi-based journalist Abhinav Bindra, becoming the first Indian woman to fly the F-16 in 2009.
+Boeing is also likely to display the F/A-18E/F, – as the second U.S. contender for MMRCA.